agorum/albert-ai-sandbox/README.md

 The script leaves Docker images and shared OS packages untouched so you can decide whether to keep them for future installations.

 ## Enterprise Integration
-A ready-to-use integration of ALBERT | AI Sandbox is available inside ALBERT | AI from agorum core.
+A ready-to-use integration of ALBERT | AI Sandbox is available inside ALBERT | AI from agorum Software GmbH.
 Learn more at https://www.agorum.com.